redox-os/website/content/news/this-month-260331.md

 ## Driver Improvements

-- (drivers) Jeremy Soller fixed a infinite mouse reset loop in the PS/2 driver when a mouse is not connected
+- (drivers) Jeremy Soller fixed a infinite mouse reset loop bug in the PS/2 driver when a mouse is not connected
 - (drivers) bjorn3 implemented more Linux DRM APIs, custom ioctls aren't needed anymore
 - (drivers) bjorn3 implemented GPU memory mapping support in the Intel graphics driver
 - (drivers) bjorn3 introduced shadow buffers in front of framebuffers where necessary for acceptable performance when write-combining memory is used